axalion/receipt-processor-challenge/README.md

 #### Mac
 1. **Download Python 3.9.12:**
-   - Go to the [Python Releases for macOS](https://www.python.org/downloads/macos/) page.
+   - Go to the [Python Releases for macOS](https://www.python.org/downloads/macos/) page
-   - Download the Python 3.9.12 installer (`python-3.9.12-macosx10.9.pkg`).
+   - Download the Python 3.9.12 installer (`python-3.9.12-macosx10.9.pkg`)

 2. **Install Python:**
-   - Open the downloaded `.pkg` file and follow the instructions to install Python.
+   - Open the downloaded `.pkg` file and follow the instructions to install Python

 3. **Verify Installation:**
    - Open Terminal and run: